Contact us

 Addiction can cause tremendous physical, mental, and emotional pain, and managing long-term recovery requires self-awareness, openness, and honesty.
 Setting realistic goals, being mindful of warning signs, understanding your triggers, and creating an action plan reduces your chances of a relapse.

-Relapse is part of recovery from addiction.
+Relapse in addiction treatment is a part of the recovery process.
 Though unfortunate, some people who experience a relapse may struggle to stay sober long-term.
 However, this doesn’t have to mean the end of your journey with addiction – with the right coping strategies and support, you can get back on track.

 To overcome relapse, it’s important to understand what caused it.
 It usually happens when someone fails to manage their triggers or cravings for alcohol or drugs or doesn’t have enough support from friends and family.
 To prevent it from happening again, you should identify your triggers and warning signs of impending relapse, then develop coping strategies to resist cravings when they arise.